Sunday 29th May

 As much as I hate to say it, as they ruin all my favourite Asian films, I think Hollywood could have added a bit more wow factor to this film.
 Perhaps it will get a blockbuster remake in a few years, and for this one I hope it does.

 The idea behind Andron sounds good.
 It’s a cross between the Hunger Games, Maze Runner and the Cube.
 The problem is, they’ve tried to make it so complex, that the basic story never quite comes across properly, and without a solid grounding, everything else that happens just adds to the confusion.

 Strangely, even having top actors doesn’t save this film.
 Alec Baldwin and Danny Glover both offer terrible performances, although, I think I would struggle to portray a character in a film I can’t understand too.
 Some of the other main cast are good, some are terrible (Antonia Campbell-Hughes & Skin), but the film just never seems to come together well.

 This is the problem when trying to recycle a mix of several good ideas, while also putting your own spin on it, it’s too much, and it doesn’t work.
 Andron should be stripped back and work on telling a solid story, before it tries to add in too much fancy.

 The first Supernova film festival was a great start to what will hopefully be many more sci-fi film festivals to come.
 Odeon Printworks is a great cinema to camp out in for a weekend, and the variety of films on offer was a superb mix.
-Let’s hope that Supernova is back in 2017, and fingers crossed it gets stretched to three days!Thank you for reading!
-GirlGeekUpNorth x
+Let’s hope that Supernova is back in 2017, and fingers crossed it gets stretched to three days!Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter